-Six best mountain bike trails in Tasmania
+Eight great mountain bike trails in Tasmania

 1. Blue Derby Network

-3. Maria Island National Park
+6. Maria Island National Park

 Historic ruins, sweeping bays, dramatic sea cliffs and plenty of stories await

-5. Penguin MTB Park and Dial Range
+7. Penguin Mountain Bike Park and Dial Range

-This wild remote region has many 'old school' trails along former railways, and prospecting routes.
-Check out the descending Stirling Valley track near Rosebery, or the mellower Montezuma Falls track.
-Climies Track from Trial Harbour to Granville harbour connects the two shack towns and is exposed to the West Coast's wild weather.
+This wild and remote region has many “old-school” trails along former railways and prospecting routes, and the climate, geology and elevation of the trails requires fitness and self-sufficiency.
+For a wild ride, consider Oonah Hill Trail, the first purpose-built mountain bike trail on the west coast, or check out the descending Stirling Valley track near Rosebery.
+The Montezuma Falls track is a mellower alternative.
+Climies Track from Trial Harbour to Granville harbour connects the two shack towns and is exposed to the west coast's wild weather.

 Travelling with your bike